Solar + Storage for Resilience – 2014 – 2016

 SFE is exploring how those existing photovoltaic installations can be retrofitted to enable them to continue operating and provide emergency, localized power during an extended electric grid outage.
 It is well known that San Francisco is at risk of a major earthquake, as well as sea level rise due to global warming.
 As part of its resilience strategy, San Francisco is investigating the feasibility of using solar power combined with battery storage to provide emergency backup power for certain critical neighborhood facilities.

-San Francisco’s Solar + Storage for Resilience project will expand the market for solar and serve as a national model for integrating solar and energy storage into a city’s emergency response plans.
+San Francisco’s Solar + Storage for Resilience project is expanding the market for solar and serve as a national model for integrating solar and energy storage into a city’s emergency response plans.
 The project is funded by the U.S. Department of Energy’s SunShot Initiative, a collaborative national effort that aggressively drives innovation to make solar energy fully cost-competitive with traditional energy sources before the end of the decade.
 Through SunShot, the Energy Department supports efforts by private companies, universities, and national laboratories to drive down the cost of solar electricity to $0.06 per kilowatt-hour.

 The Global Compost Project